uliegecsm/reprospect/CONTRIBUTING.md

 # Contributing to `ReProspect`

-Thank you for your interest in improving `ReProspect`!
+Thank you for your interest in `ReProspect`!
 We welcome all contributions — whether you’re fixing a bug, refining the documentation, or adding new features.

 ## Reporting bugs